JFMandujanoR/BHBA_NEFA_numeric_prediction/rtFMS_NEFA.md

 And:

-- Variable: IR
+- Variable: FAF1, FAF2
-- Either of Standardization: FD, FD.EMR
-- Filter: EMR212
-- Breed: Breed.Yes
+- Breed: Breed.No
+- Time of milk sampling: Milk.Model.Yes

 Note: The other variables do not appear in this conclusions because their elections among their options are not significant for the final result.
 In other words, _it doesn't matter which option we choose_.